-The Mediterranean diet, one of the most popular and widely researched eating plans, emphasizes unprocessed foods such as vegetables, fruits, nuts, fish, poultry, eggs, olive oil, fermented dairy, plus a little red wine.
+The Mediterranean diet, one of the most popular and widely researched eating plans, emphasizes unprocessed foods such as vegetables, fruits, nuts, fish, poultry, eggs, olive oil, fermented dairy products, plus a moderate amount of red wine.

 Fish oil is one of the most popular and widely studied nutritional supplements.

-The omega-3 essential fatty acids found in fish oil are essential for a healthy brain and your first line of defense against depression and other mood disorders.
+The omega-3 essential fatty acids found in fish oil are essential for a healthy brain and are a first line of defense against depression and other mood disorders.

 Studies show that fish oil can improve depression of all kinds and enhance the effects of antidepressant medications when they’re needed.